What Is Third-Party Liability?

 The third and final party is the one holding the person liable.

 This type of insurance is beneficial because mistakes like this happen every day.
 Not everyone has the money to pay for these accidents.
-With the help of a personal injury attorney, the victim gets compensated and you don't have to file for bankruptcy as a result.
+With the help of an attorney, the victim gets compensated and you don't have to file for bankruptcy as a result.

 How Third-Party Liability Affects the Injured

 In the workplace, third-parties can also refer to those not employed by your employer.
 This can apply to maintenance companies, truck companies, or contract employees.
-A personal injury attorney would be able to assist you in tracking down that third party and hold them liable. ‘
+An attorney would be able to assist you in tracking down that third party and hold them liable. ‘

 There is a difference between worker's compensation and third-party liability, however.
 Each state's laws vary on whether or not you can claim both.
-Ask a personal injury attorney about the details of the laws in your state.
+Ask an attorney about the details of the laws in your state.

 Examples of Personal Injury Third-Party Liability